chetany-sharma-07/mini-projects-html-css-js/README.md

 This is a simple color flipper project built with HTML, CSS, and JavaScript.
 ## Project Completion
 ✅ Project Completed on: 2025-05-30

+# 2_Todo App Mini Project
+This is a simple todo app project built with HTML, CSS, and JavaScript.
+## Project Completion
+✅ Project Completed on: 2025-06-01